Sources of information ((220.127.116.11) |

 2012563878 245 10 Sinfonia a 4 strumenti (HH.27 n.
 8), in re magg. per archi e basso continuo

 Note: the abbreviation "magg." appears as such on the resource

 If one or more statements of medium of performance, key, date of composition, and/or number are found on the source of information, treat those elements as other title information (2.3.4)

 2011560183 245 10 Sonate für Klarinette (in A) und Klavier = b for clarinet (in A) and piano

 In case of doubt, treat statements of medium of performance, key, date of composition, and number as part of the title proper.

-° Consult the alphabetical list at Types of compositions for use in music uniform titles to determine whether the title in question meets the condition of the rule.
+° Consult the alphabetical list at Types of Composition for Use in Authorized Access Points for Music to determine whether the title in question meets the condition of the rule.

 ° Do not consider such titles as "Double concert," "Triplekonzert," etc. to be names of types of composition.

 2013560320 245 10 Triple concerto : b for horn, trumpet, tuba, and orchestra

 ° When a composer uses a word that is normally the name of a type of composition as the title of a work which is definitely not a work of the type designated by the word, do not consider the title to be the name of a type of composition.